 Shared Dormitory – This is the perfect choice for individuals that prefer to socialize with their peers daily.
 This is one of the most affordable options.

-Independent Living – For those who prefer having freedom and independence, renting your apartment might be the answer for you.
-This is the ultimate Japanese test as few real estate agents speak English.
+Independent Living – For those who prefer freedom and independence, renting your apartment might be your answer.
+This is the ultimate Japanese test, as few real estate agents speak English.
 You arrange your own housing accommodations.